post

 • EXAMPLE 1: Team A has 6 players present, Team B has 4 players present: Team A loans a player to Team B and play proceeds 5v5.
 EXAMPLE 2: Team A has 5 players, Team B has 4 players: play should switch to 4v4.

-4. Goal kicks are taken from the outside of the “the big box” (penalty area), NOT the goal area (the little box).
-7U fields likely will not have a goal box.
+6. Goal kicks are taken from the outside of the “the big box” (penalty area), NOT the goal area (the little box).
+7U fields likely will not have a goal area.

-8. Free Kicks: All kicks are direct free kicks, meaning no one has to touch it for it to be considered a goal.
-If a foul occurs inside the penalty area, the ball is to be moved outside the penalty area for the free kick.
+10. Free Kicks: All kicks are DIRECT free kicks, meaning no one has to touch it for it to be considered a goal.
+If a foul occurs inside the Big Box (penalty area), the ball is to be moved outside the Big Box (penalty area) for the free kick.
 There are no penalty kicks.
 In other words, teams defending a free kick may place a “wall” of defenders between the kicker and goal.)

 OTHER NOTES/COMMENTS: